bbcarchdev/libcluster/README.md

 libcluster<7>: libcluster: etcd: re-balancing cluster cluster-test/production:
 libcluster<7>: * 976f8500b22d4e7e9db3468b97d677cd [0]
 libcluster<5>: libcluster: etcd: cluster cluster-test/production has re-balanced: new base is 0 (was 1), new total is 1 (was 2)
-libcluster<7>: libcluster: re-balanced; this instance has index 0 (1 threads) from a total of 1
+libcluster<7>: libcluster: re-balanced; this instance has base index 0 (1 workers) from a total of 1
-cluster-test: cluster has re-balanced: instance index:        0 instance thread count: 1 total thread count:    1 libcluster<7>: libcluster: etcd: waiting for changes to cluster-test/production
+cluster-test: cluster has re-balanced: first worker index:         0 worker count:               1 total cluster worker count: 1 libcluster<7>: libcluster: etcd: waiting for changes to cluster-test/production
 ```

-You can also try the `-n` option to `cluster-test`, which specifies the thread
+You can also try the `-n` option to `cluster-test`, which specifies the worker
 count that is passed to libcluster.
 For example, three instances which match
 the arrangement given at the beginning of this document could be started with: